daljit3/laravel-demo-2022/README.md

 php artisan migrate
 ```

-3. Load data using Fetch or by uploading a CSV.
+3. Go to "/admin" URL to load data using Fetch or by uploading a CSV.

+4. Go to "/dashboard" to view the front-end.